owallb/nvim-config/README.md

 ```

 ## Nerd Font
-It's also highly recommended to use a [Nerd Font](https://www.nerdfonts.com/),
+It's highly recommended to use a [Nerd Font](https://www.nerdfonts.com/),
 v3.0.0+, otherwise some icons might not load properly.

 With some terminals it's possible to use a regular font and use the